qlik-oss/corectl/docs/corectl_measure_remove.md

 ### Options

 ```
   -h, --help      help for remove
+      --no-save   Do not save the app
 ```

 ### Options inherited from parent commands